Adramyttium: Medieval period

 The administrative reforms of the 7th century led Adramyttium to be administered as part of the Thracesian Theme.
 In early 715, soldiers of the theme of Opsikion mutinied and travelled to Adramyttium where they proclaimed Theodosius, a praktor (tax-collector), as emperor.
 Theodosius did not wish to become emperor and fled to the mountains, but was found and forced to become emperor at sword-point.
 Adramyttium came under the administration of the theme of Samos in the ninth century and became the seat of a tourmarches of that theme.
 A tourma of the hinterland of Adramyttium remained part of the Thracesian Theme, but was also based at Adramyttium.

 Adramyttium was sacked by Tzachas, a Turkish ruler, in c.
 1090 and subsequently rebuilt and repopulated by Eumathios Philokales in 1109.
 During this period, Adramyttium was used as a base to defend against Italian and Turkish attacks.
 Upon discovering that Malik Shah, Sultan of Rum, planned to invade in early 1112, Emperor Alexios I Komnenos sent an army to Adramyttium ahead of him as he travelled to the Chersonese peninsula.
 During the reign of Emperor Manuel I Komnenos (r.
 1143–1180), Adramyttion formed part of the new theme of Neokastra.
 French crusaders passed through Adramyttium on their march south to Ephesus during the Second Crusade.
 After the ascension of Emperor Andronikos I Komnenos in 1183, Andronikos Lapardas revolted against the emperor and travelled to Bithynia to join the rebels, but was seized at Adramyttium and imprisoned.
 The megas doux Michael Stryphnos levied a fine on the Genoese merchant Cafforio, who subsequently raided the cities of the Aegean Sea and sacked Adramyttium in 1197.

 Following the Fall of Constantinople to the Fourth Crusade in 1204 and the formation of the Latin Empire, Emperor Baldwin granted the land between Abydos on the Hellespont to Adramyttium to his brother Henry of Flanders, who went on to capture Adramyttium in the winter of 1204/1205.
 The Byzantine magnate Theodore Mangaphas attempted to seize the city but was defeated by Henry of Flanders at the Battle of Adramyttium on 19 March 1205.
 Adramyttium was recovered by the Empire of Nicaea, a successor state of the Byzantine Empire, later that year.
 Nicaea maintained control of the city until 1211.
 Henry of Flanders regained Adramyttium in October 1211 after his victory over the Nicaean emperor Theodore I Laskaris at the Battle of the Rhyndacus.
 Theodore I subsequently ceded Adramyttium to the Latin Empire in the Treaty of Nymphaeum.
-In 1224, Latin ruler in Anatolia collapsed and Adramyttium was recaptured by the Empire of Nicaea.
+In 1224, Latin rule in Anatolia collapsed and Adramyttium was recaptured by the Empire of Nicaea.